 We also share about 50% of our DNA with bananas and that doesn’t make us half bananas, either from the waist up or the waist down.

 It’s worth noting that this was not long after the initial publication of the human genome, and certainly long before any banana genome sequences were available.
 We should also note that it’s intended to be humorous.

 2. What does “we share 50% of our DNA” really mean?

 Taken at face value, the above statement suggests that half of our total DNA nucleotide sequence aligns to equivalent regions in the banana genome.
 When we examine genome sizes, this clearly cannot be the case.
 The data below comes from NCBI Genomes.

 |Homo sapiens (human)||n = 23||2994.61 (median)|

 |Musa acuminata (dwarf banana)||n = 11||472.231|

 Perhaps “we share 50% of our DNA” means that if we mapped human transcripts to the banana genome (or vice-versa), the mapped length would equal about 50% of the total transcript length.
 Might be fun – but no-one wants to do that for a dumb blog post (right?)

-In “the old days”, DNA similarity between organisms was estimated by heating DNA from each until the strands separated, then figuring out how much of the DNA from species A stuck to species B. So far as I know, no-one has done that using humans and bananas.
+In “the old days”, DNA similarity between organisms was estimated by heating DNA from each until the strands separated, then figuring out how much of the DNA from species A stuck to that from species B. So far as I know, no-one has done that using humans and bananas.
 I’d love to be wrong.